 A common sign of a yeast infection is white, clumpy discharge.
 It doesn’t have a smell, but you can have some serious itching and burning around your vulva.

 Usually you’ll have a grey-white discharge that’s thin and watery.
+Unlike a yeast infection, there are usually no clumps in it.
 It has a strong, fishy odour to it that’s quite distinctive.
 There isn’t itching or burning usually with BV.

 Vaginal Infections: Have your Say!